• Skip to main content

 Gransfors Bruks Ceramic Grinding/Sharpening Stone GB 4034

-The best tool sharpener is what everyone needs and with Gransfors Bruks Ceramic Grinder, you are assured of good working story.
+The best tool sharpener is what everyone needs and with Gransfors Bruks Ceramic Grinder, you are assured of a good working story.
 Therefore, with GB 4034 stone, you get the following:

 • It is ceramic stone.